• Home

 15 Saturday Dec 2012

-Posted by lovingtheride in events, music, photography, Uncategorized
+Posted events, music, photography, Uncategorized

 bloor-yorkville festival, Christmas and holiday season, christmas carollers in toronto, christmas concerts toronto, festival of lights toronto, giant toronto christmas tree, holiday decorating

-P1110351_2012_12_08_OChristmasTreeCarrollers_400LRChristmas is around the corner – and so are the carollers!
+Christmas is around the corner – and so are the carollers!
 At least in my Toronto neighbourhood, well, neighbourhood adjacent: Bloor-Yorkville.
 The Bloor-Yorkville BIA is bringing this quartet of festive singers to this upscale stretch of Bloor Street every Saturday from noon to 4 p.m. till Christmas.
 That means they’re strolling along Bloor right now, bedecked in Dickens-inspired winter wear!

 But don’t fret if you miss them on the street.
 Last weekend I came upon them singing “O Christmas Tree” under this oh so giant Christmas tree in front of the Manulife Centre.
 So, sooner or later, you’ll find them there, sharing some Christmas cheer with the bustling crowds.